 GIG of East Central Wisconsin

-After you’ve been told you must go gluten-free, you naturally think, “Now what am I going eat?”.
-The more you think about it, the more you realize how big a task this is going to be.
+You’ve been told you must go gluten-free and think, “What am I going eat?”.
+The more you think about it, you realize how monumental this is going to be.
 When faced with a large task I like to break it down into smaller, more manageable chunks.
-It makes things less overwhelming if you can focus on one small task at a time.
-Remember, more than likely you didn't get into this situation in one day, so how can you expect to know everything about a gluten free diet in one day?
+Focusing on smaller tasks makes this process much less overwhelming.
+Don't pressure yourself into trying to learn everything in one day.

 The most important tool you can have when dealing with this is KNOWLEDGE.
 Knowledge means health.
 The more you know (about yourself, about your food, about this condition), the better you will feel.

-Step 1 - Relax.
-This is not the end of the world!
-While it will take some time (it took me about 3 months to get used to it and one year to feel fully comfortable) for you to settle into the GF lifestyle, it is very do-able.
-It takes a bit of knowledge and a bit of planning.
-Many people all over the world live this way.
-Currently, it is now easier to maintain a GF lifestyle than any other time in history.
-More & more the awareness of this is being brought to the forefront of our society.
-Is it where it needs to be?
-Certainly not!
-But things are going in the right direction.
-There are so many GF food options now (this doesn't mean they are generally healthy though).
+Step 1 - Stay Calm.
+Try not to panic, this is not the end of the world.
+While it will take some time for you to settle into the GF lifestyle, it is very do-able.
+With a bit knowledge and a bit of planning, you will be successful.
+You are not alone, people all over the world live this way.
+Currently, it is now easier to maintain a gluten-free lifestyle than any other time in history.
+For better or worse, gluten-free has made it to mainstream awareness.
+While there is room for improvement, things are going in the right direction.
+Gluten-free options are plentiful, but, they are not always healthy.
 Gone are the days of 20 years ago when it was the rice and banana diet.
 Fear not...you will not starve!
-The good new is that there are many, many foods that are naturally gluten-free - and darn tasty!
+There are many foods that are naturally gluten-free - and darn tasty!

-Understand that you may go through a grieving process upon giving up gluten and leaving your old lifestyle behind.
+Be aware, that you may go through a grieving process.
+Leaving your old lifestyle behind will be an emotional experience - a roller coaster ride for sure.
 This is common, normal and healthy.
 Do not suppress these emotions - recognize them and deal with them.

 Step 2: Identify & remove the obvious foods from your diet.
 This is usually quite "easy" to do.
 I don't mean emotionally or physically easy to do, but easy to identify.
 Gluten is generic term for the proteins found in wheat (durum, graham, kamut, semolina, spelt), barley, rye & triticale (hybrid of wheat & rye).
 Any product made with or contaminated by these ingredients is off-limits - breads, crackers, cereals, pasta, pizza, cakes, pies, cookies, many soups, etc. Don't forget beer.